tmgthb/Stream-responses/README.md

 ![image](https://user-images.githubusercontent.com/46755670/224536590-bbe76d52-4356-4b0c-a0c0-e3aefbeb178b.png)

 ## Suggestions and improvements
 Feel free to fork and further improve the code as per the license.
 For example you can further improve the ChatML to ensure the flow follows desired "system" rules.
 I left these empty now to make this basic script very generic.
-See as well [my article](https://tmmtt.medium.com/how-to-stream-chatgpt-api-responses-b783f1e5f13d) in Medium.
+See as well [my article](https://tmmtt.medium.com/how-to-stream-chatgpt-api-responses-b783f1e5f13d) in Medium related to Streaming, [ChatML](https://tmmtt.medium.com/chat-markup-language-chatml-35767c2c69a1) and [ChatGPT API](https://tmmtt.medium.com/chatgpt-api-tutorial-3da433eb041e).